 To improve our controls and oversight of our supply chain, key improvement activities over the last year have included the matters set out below.
-During FY2020, Covid-19 impacted our ability to conduct supplier assurance activities.
+During FY2021, Covid-19 continued to impact our ability to conduct supplier assurance activities.

 Whistleblower framework